+Competing Interest: None declared.

 What do we mean by pharmacogenomics?

 Ideally, the right drug is prescribed, for the right person, at the right dose, and the right illness.
 However, even if we achieve this, some patients do not benefit, or worse suffer adverse drug reactions (ADRs).
 Estimates for ADRs resulting in hospital admissions amongst paediatric patients range from 0.4 to 10.3%;1 taking this statistic and the average cost of a paediatric inpatient bed in England, the total estimated cost to the National Health Service (NHS) England is in excess of £51 million per annum.2 To improve the chances of a prescription providing benefit rather than harm, individual circumstances (personalisation) are used.
 This usually consists of age, weight/body surface area, renal and hepatic function, and medical/drug allergy history.
 Individualised dosing is common in children and is accepted as a method of reducing ADR risk and increasing patient benefit from drugs.
 It is now increasingly possible to include genetic variability as another factor to personalise drug therapy (Box 1), this is pharmacogenomics.